aasurjya/aasurjya/README.md

 Software Developer
 ------------------

-I'm a fourth-year Computer Science undergraduate student at Tezpur University.
+I'm a Computer Science undergraduate student at Tezpur University.
 My main areas of interest include application development, security, reverse engineering.
 I engage in competitive and recreational programming in addition to research.
 Building new tools and learning about new technologies are two of my top picks to do.

 * 🌍  I'm based in India